fastmcp-me/iceberg-mcp/README.md

 ## Available Tools

-The server provides the following tools for interacting with your Iceberg tables:
+The server provides the following tools for interacting with your Apache Iceberg™ tables:

-- `get_namespaces`: Gets all namespaces in the Iceberg catalog
+- `get_namespaces`: Gets all namespaces in the Apache Iceberg™ catalog
 - `get_iceberg_tables`: Gets all tables for a given namespace
 - `get_table_schema`: Returns the schema for a given table
 - `get_table_properties`: Returns table properties for a given table, like total size and record count